-Disclaimer - The information contained in this factsheet is provided as general information only and should not be relied upon as legal advice or as an accurate statement of the relevant legislation provisions.
-If you are uncertain as to your legal obligations you should obtain independent legal advice.
+Disclaimer - The information contained in this fact sheet is provided as general information and a guide only.
+It should not be relied upon as legal advice or as an accurate statement of the relevant legislation provisions.
+If you are uncertain as to your legal obligations, you should obtain independent legal advice.